Iranians-Vote-Digital-Democracy/.github/profile/README.md

 - National ID Card کارت هوشمند ملی [INID SDK](https://github.com/Iranians-Vote-Digital-Democracy/INIDOSDK)
 - Biometric Passports.
 [ZK Passport](https://github.com/rarimo/#zk-passport)

+## Talk Is Cheap
+Every vote on Iranians.vote equals 1 Ïrani or roughly 10¢, but commenting and written communication, even ones as advanced as [deliberation](https://deliberation.stanford.edu/), can be done almost for free. [todo: More about registration contracts]()

 ## An interorganisation Body Needed
 No signle organisation is capable of handling moderation of such a platform, and it needs all of them to be involved, and way beyond that, all of the of Iranians.